ldv-klever/klever/docs/dev.rst

 Klever Core run/debug configuration
 """""""""""""""""""""""""""""""""""

+This run/debug configuration is only useful if you are going to debug Klever Core.

 #.
 Select :menuselection:`Python`.
 #.
 Input *Core* in field :guilabel:`Name`.
 #.
 Specify the absolute path to script :file:`core/bin/klever-core` from the root directory of the main development